 Temporary motions are “not subject to dismissal pursuant to section 2–615 of the Code ” Engst v.
 Engst, 8 N.E.3d 613, 618 (Ill.
 App.
 Ct.
 2014)

-So, should you file motions to strike a motion if that motion is not properly descriptive?
+Can you still file motions to strike a motion if that motion is not properly descriptive?

 Your motion to strike a motion will be denied but it will also alert the court that you are being subject to trial by ambush because you don’t know all the allegations you should be defending yourself from.
 Remind the court that the only way to know otherwise would be to depose the source of the allegations which would be an extreme and, possibly, unnecessary expense.

 Furthermore, it will hold the motion filer to a higher evidentiary standard.
 You can always object as to relevance because new allegations are being raised in testimony that were not included in the motion.

 Pleadings must be good…but motions don’t have to be?
 This stuff is complicated and it definitely helps to know the difference between the two and why it matters.
 To learn more about motions to strike and how they could help your Illinois divorce case, contact my Chicago, Illinois family law firm to schedule a free consultation with an experienced Chicago divorce attorney.